Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: Findings

 \subsection{CDD impacts ICP size}

 Another way to observe the growth of complexity over time is by computing the number of ICPs per code unit.
 In Section~\ref{sec:cdd:icps} we described the ICPs considered by the software development team.
-To compute these ICPs, we built a static analysis tool\footnote{The tool is available online at: \url{https://github.com/gustavopintozup/poc-plugin-cdd}} using Spoon~\cite{pawlak:SPE:2015}.
+To compute these ICPs, we built a static analysis tool using Spoon~\cite{pawlak:SPE:2015}.
 Figure~\ref{fig:icp} shows the average number of ICPs per class throughout software evolution.

 This figure shows a similar behavior observed in Figure~\ref{fig:handora}: it seems that in the very first commits of \handora, there is a high fluctuation in the use of computed ICPs.
 However, as time passes by, there is also a sort of plateau.
 There seems to be a correlation between the size of classes and the number of used ICPs.